-The startup success rate is less than 10% this is probably the one stat that every since Entrepreneur knows.
-However, most of the entrepreneurs think that once a startup raises funding things become smoother and their success is inevitable.
-I studied these 10 successful Unicorn Startups who raised funding and even got amazing traction from the start and yet they failed.
+The startup success rate is less than 10% this is probably the one stat that every Entrepreneur knows.
+However, most of entrepreneurs think that once a startup raises funding things become smoother and their success is inevitable.
+I studied these 10 successful Unicorn Startups that raised funding and even got amazing traction from the start and yet they failed.
 There were 5 traits that each one of these startups shared, not sequentially but somewhere between their run.

-The 10 Unicorn Startups are :
+The 10 Unicorn Startups That Failed Are :

 - Solyndra raised $1.2 Billion

 - Arrivo raised $1 Billion

 - The Verge raised $305 Million

 - Juicerro raised $118.5 Million

 - PepperTap raised $51.2 Million

 And this is what I found.
 I will go in sequential order to the importance and the magnitude of the effect it has

 “Startup is like a Marriage proposal it is best when it is well planned”